gofr-dev/gofr/docs/quick-start/observability/page.md

 {% /table %}

-For example: When running application locally, you can access /metrics endpoint on port 2121 from: {% new-tab-link title="http://localhost:2121/metrics" href="http://localhost:2121/metrics" /%}
+For example: When running application locally, user can access /metrics endpoint on port 2121 from: {% new-tab-link title="http://localhost:2121/metrics" href="http://localhost:2121/metrics" /%}

 GoFr also supports creating {% new-tab-link newtab=false title="custom metrics" href="/docs/advanced-guide/publishing-custom-metrics" /%}.

 ## Tracing

-{% new-tab-link title="Tracing" href="https://opentelemetry.io/docs/concepts/signals/#traces" /%} is a powerful tool for gaining insights into your application's behaviour, identifying bottlenecks, and improving system performance.
+{% new-tab-link title="Tracing" href="https://opentelemetry.io/docs/concepts/signals/#traces" /%} is a powerful tool for gaining insights into application's behaviour, identifying bottlenecks, and improving system performance.
 A trace is a tree of spans.
 It is a collective of observable signals showing the path of work through a system.
 A trace on its own is distinguishable by a `TraceID`.